-I am a Postdoctoral Fellow at the Indiana University Center for Bioethics, conducting research on privacy and protection of health data, informed consent, and ethical issues in learning health systems.
-Currently, I am leading a study of patient attitudes about biobanking as part of ordinary care.
+I am a 2021-2022 AAAS Science and Technology Policy Fellow.
+I work on topics related to privacy and the sharing of health and genetic data, informed consent in medicine, and ethical issues in learning health systems.
+From 2018-2021, I was a postdoc at the Indiana University School of Medicine and Indiana University Center for Bioethics, where I led a study of patient attitudes about biobanking as part of ordinary care.

 My book Subhuman: The Moral Psychology of Human Attitudes to Animals is available at Oxford University Press (and Amazon).
 It has been reviewed at NDPR, Metapsychology, Environmental Ethics, and Environmental Values.